Trace and Kunneth formulas for singularity categories and applications: Application to Bloch's conductor formula with unipotent monodromy

-\textbf{Proof.} We want to apply our trace formula (Theorem \ref{ttrace}) to $T=\Sing(X_s)$ and $f=id$.
-In order to do this, we need to check that the conditions of Theorem \ref{ttrace} are satisfied in our case.
+\textbf{Proof of Thm. \ref{blochthm}.} We may suppose $S$ strictly henselian, so that $\mathrm{I}= \mathsf{Gal}(\bar{K}/K)$.
+We want to apply our trace formula (Theorem \ref{ttrace}) to $T=\Sing(X_s)$ and $f=id$.
+In order to do this, we need to check that the conditions of being \emph{saturated} and \emph{$\ell^{\otimes}$-admissible} over $\B$ are met by such $T$.

+By Proposition \ref{psat}, we know that $T$ is \emph{saturated over} $\B$.\\ Let us now show that $T$ is also \emph{$\ell^{\otimes}$-admissible} over $\B$, i.e. that the canonical map is an equivalence.\\ First of all we notice that, since both the source and the target of $\varphi$ are $\ell$-adic complexes on $S$, supported at $s$, it is enough to show that $i^*(\varphi)$ is an equivalence, $i: s \to S$ being the canonical inclusion (note that $i^* i_*$ is equivalent to the identity functor).\\ Let us first elaborate on the target of $i^*(\varphi)$.
+By K\"unneth for dg-categories of singularities, we have the canonical equivalence of Proposition \ref{dg-kunn}

-By Proposition \ref{psat}, we know that $T$ is saturated over $\B$.
-Moreover, since a unipotent action of $I$ is also tame, by Cor. \ref{ckunn} we have the K\"unneth formula
+Moreover, since a unipotent action of $\mathrm{I}$ is also tame, by Cor. \ref{ckunn} we have